UoW-ATM/Mercury/docs/CLI.rst

     ./mercury.py -id -1

-This will for instance run one iteration of the basic scenario "-1", reading the default ``config/mercury_config.toml`` config file.
+This will for instance run one iteration of scenario "-1", reading the default ``config/mercury_config.toml`` config file.
+Another path to the config file can be set using the "-psi" option, see below.

 The CLI can be used in a very agile way.
-Indeed, all parameters from the mercury config are accessible through the interface, as well as the parameters defined in the scenario (the list of parameter is built at runtime, so even new custom parameters will be accessible).
+Indeed, all parameters from the mercury config are accessible through the interface.
 All parameters are listed in :ref:`simulation_parameters` but some have shortcuts and the most important ones are explained here:

 - "-id": the id of the scenario to run.
 If "-id X" is run, there must be a "scenario=X" folder in the input folder.